 - As part of the agreement, the Renault-Nissan Alliance took a 3.1% stake in the capital of Daimler.
 Daimler took a 3.1% share in the capital of Renault and 3.1% in the capital of Nissan.

 For Renault and Daimler:

 - Development of a new next-generation architecture shared between Daimler’s Smart and Renault’s Twingo (on sale since the second half-year of 2014).
 The four-seater versions of these two vehicles are manufactured at Renault’s Novo Mesto plant in Slovenia.

-- Mercedes Citan, a light commercial vehicle built on a Renault Kangoo base at Renault’s Maubeuge plant in France;
+- Development of the Citan, a light commercial vehicle based on Renault technology and produced for the Mercedes-Benz brand at Renault’s Maubeuge plant, since 2012.

 The existing cooperation agreement between Nissan and Mitsubishi Motors was extended to include the Renault-Nissan Alliance in November 2013.
 The aim is to extend the geographical coverage of the vehicles of the three partners and take advantage of the production capacities of our plants.